04/2018 Deutsche Bank Luxembourg S.A. Privacy Notice 2/3

 technology, reporting, research, risk controlling, expense accounting,

-telephony, video identication, website management, investment services,
+telephony, video identification, website management, investment services,

 share register, fund management, auditing services, payment transactions.